Every Consulting Firm Needs a Discovery Service

 - Focus (1): The narrower the focus and expertise of the consulting firm, the easier it is to build a discovery approach.
 For consultancies with a mix of practices and/or expertise domains, it can be a heck of a job as they will need to understand all the patterns of the prototypical pains of their multiple target audiences.
 It requires solid experience and training of the team, so consultancy owners should think twice.
 I know a few 'multiple-audiences consultancies' that have developed discovery services but only for a limited number of strategic expertise domains (e.g., digital transformation).

 - Focus (2): I urge consultancy owners and consulting leaders to not take on clients outside of the scope of their ideal client.
 Their deliverables (from the roadmap) will not match their expectations.
 Why?
-Because their components of the discovery and the roadmap MUST be of the highest possible standardization, and the only way to achieve that is by sticking to the same target audience (with similar problems)
+Because their components of the discovery and the roadmap MUST be of the highest possible standardization, and the only way to achieve that is by sticking to the same target audience (with similar problems).

 - Visibility and trust: I cannot advise it enough.
 Consulting leaders must keep sharing their discovery case studies as much and as broadly as possible, and allocate enough time for the writing and distribution.
 I've always experienced that prospects are impressed by a robust discovery approach and quickly start trusting the consulting firm's expertise.

 - UX: Consultancies must strive for a 5-star experience in how they execute the diagnostic (e.g., automated questionnaires, top-notch reporting, top interview style, and advanced data gathering).
 The high-end visual delivery of the roadmap (e.g., with the virtual roadmap tool Miro.com) will be a key reference point to build market trust.
+I am currently using ScoreApp.com for my discovery questionnaires, with automated high-level reporting which becomes input for my client workshops.

 - Agile: I recommend that consultancy owners start building a discovery service in small steps, carefully testing and validating their approach before going big.